-In 2018, The Philodrill Corporation ("Philodrill") completed the seismic interpretation and mapping work on the northern sector of the block using the PSDM 3D volume.
+In 2018, Philodrill completed the seismic interpretation/mapping work on the northern sector of the block using the PSDM 3D volume.
 The evaluation focused on the Malajon, Salvacion, and Saddle Rock prospects.
 The Malajon and Saddle Rock closures were previously tested by wells that encountered good oil shows in the Galoc Clastic Unit ("GCU") interval.
 However, no drill stem tests were conducted in this interval due to operational constraints.

-The 2019 work program included the completion of seismic attribute analysis of the North Block of SC 6A to characterize the target reservoirs and determine their distribution in terms of porosity, thickness, and lithology.
+A seismic attribute analysis of the prospects was completed the following year, aimed at characterizing the target reservoirs and determining their distribution in terms of porosity, thickness, and lithology.